Embedded contact homology and open book decompositions: Cobordism maps and direct limits

 \section{Cobordism maps and direct limits}

-In this section we review the work of Hutchings-Taubes~\cite{HT3} on maps on ECH induced by exact symplectic cobordisms, which in turn makes it possible to take direct limits in ECH.
+In this section we review the work of Hutchings and Taubes~\cite{HT3} on maps on ECH induced by exact symplectic cobordisms, which in turn makes it possible to define continuation maps and take direct limits in ECH.